MichalKaleta/Angular-Admin-Console/README.md

 Click on Employee in table.
 Change whatever data You want and click SAVE or  data will be lost.
 Click CANCEL to reset unsaved data in inputs.
-click ADD to add blank row for new Employ data.
+click ADD to add blank row for new employee data.
 For more options to be available click CHANGE TO ADMIN button in top-right corner.
 Now You can DELETE rows and edit: NAME, ROLE and give MANAGER and ADMIN position.